KathrynBrusewitz/notes/info445-midterm.md

 We want to handle errors when we anticipate failures.
 It is better to "fail early" than to "fail late".
 The concept of error-handling involves managing communication to the client.
 We need to communicate to the client what failed, where did it fail, and why did it fail.
 This most likely comes down to logging the event.
 A log will have: a Message number, Severity level, State, Procedure, Line, and Message.

+Why do we want to anticipate errors?
+To improve performance.
+If we fail late, we affect other transactions.
+We don't want a cascading rollback of many transactions.
+If we send messages with the error, the client will know why it failed and troubleshoot.

 __2. Normalization seeks to eliminate several different types of data anomalies; please identify what these data anomalies are and how normalization can eliminate them.__

+Insertion anomaly: Example - Student Table has dorm information (DormName and RoomStyle); Can't insert dorm information without a student associated with a student.
+Solution is to create a separate table for dorms and an associative entity to keep history.

+Deletion anomaly: Getting rid of data that will get rid of other data that we want to keep.

+Update anomaly: Having to update RoomStyle would mean we have to update all students (could be hundreds) and would be a hassle.
+If it was a separate table, we don't have to update, we just have to insert into the table.

 Normalization makes the database easier to access and maintain data and take up minimal storage space.
 It helps ensure that the relations derived from the data model do not have redundant data, which can cause update anomalies.
 Normalization is a process for determining which attributes belong in specific entities.
 Identifies optimal grouping for attributes.
 Normalization is essentially an exercise where we look for nouns that are misplaced.
 If we look for attributes that are dependents of columns other than the primary key, we eliminate redundant data, therefore eliminating update anomalies.